 Option 1 - Preferred: Require storm water dischargers to use the TST approach when appropriate

-This option would not require mandatory toxicity testing for storm water dischargers.
+This option would not require mandatory toxicity testing or effluent limitations for storm water dischargers.
+The Water Board would have discretion whether to require stormwater dischargers to conduct aquatic toxicity monitoring or to include effluent limitations in permits.
 However, for storm water dischargers who are required to be enrolled in NPDES permits, if the Water Boards require chronic and/or acute toxicity testing, using test methods as described in Section IV.B.1.b. of the Provisions, then the TST approach would be required for analyzing the resulting data generated from the acute or chronic toxicity tests.

 For those dischargers with existing chronic or acute toxicity monitoring requirements, Water Code section 13267 or 13383 orders would need to be issued by the Regional Water Boards within one year from the effective date of the Provisions.
 These Water Code section 13267 or 13383 orders would require the use of the TST approach for data analysis, if the required tests methods and species are those in Table 1 of the Provisions, within one year from the postmarked date of the order.
 Likewise, if the Water Boards requires test methods and species in Table 1 after the effective date of these provisions, then the TST would be required for data analysis.
-Results obtained from each toxicity tests would need to be reported to the Regional Water Board as either a pass or a fail, as determined using the TST approach, along with the percent effect at the IWC.
+Results obtained from each toxicity test would need to be reported to the Regional Water Board as either a pass or a fail, as determined using the TST approach, along with the percent effect at the IWC.
+Discharges that are subject to permit requirements based on a TMDL that includes targets or waste load allocations which need to be assessed using a statistical approach other than the TST, may use the same aquatic toxicity tests to meet the monitoring and reporting requirements for both the TMDL based requirements and the Provisions.
+However, the resulting data may need to be assessed using both the statistical approach required by the TMDL based requirements and the TST.
+Typically, toxicity testing for storm water would consist of comparing a single concentration of 100 percent ambient water or storm water runoff at a particular location to a control, unless specified otherwise by the Regional Water Board or by law.

+The Provisions would not prohibit the Water Boards from using test methods and species that are not listed in Table 1 of the Provisions.
+Using other test methods and species would be at the discretion of the Water Boards.
+Some non-Table 1 species are more sensitive to certain toxicants than those listed in Table 1.
+Retaining the option to use these species provides protection to waters where these types of toxicants exist.
+For example, the municipal regional storm water NPDES permit for the San Francisco Bay Region (Order No. R2-2015-0049) requires storm water dischargers to conduct toxicity tests using C. dilutus, which are more sensitive to pyrethroids.

 Comparison of Current Conditions and the Preferred Option